 The amount of land required for a ground source heat pump is dependent on several factors such as size of heat pump, type of ground loop and soil conditions.
 If doing a horizontal trench a general rule of thumb is that it will need 2.5 times the floor area of the property but this is only a rough estimate.
 A SolarTech expert will be able to assist on the most cost effective solution.

-Our experienced and professional team here at SolarTech have the skills and knowledge to carry out the installation of heat pumps for your home.
-We can offer you the complete service, from conception to completion, ensuring you’re informed and happy with the process every step of the way.
-To find out more about our heat pumps and the types of payment schemes that are available call us today on 0845 838 2477 or contact us via our online form.
+Our experienced and professional team here at SolarTech have the skills and knowledge to carry out the installation of high quality heat pumps for your home, efficiently and with ease.
+We offer a complete service, from conception to completion, ensuring you are happy with every step we take.
+If you would like further information on any of our services or the payment schemes available, give us a call on 0845 838 2477 and a member of the team will be happy to assist, alternatively fill out our online contact form and we will be in touch shortly.

 Frequently Asked Questions